kematzy/conky/Conky-Man-Page.md

   > Change shading color

 * `smapi (ARGS)`
-  > when using smapi, display contents of the /sys/devices/platform/smapi directory.
-ARGS are either '(FILENAME)' or 'bat (INDEX) (FILENAME)' to display the corresponding files' content.
+  > when using smapi, display contents of the `/sys/devices/platform/smapi` directory. `ARGS` are either `'(FILENAME)'` or` 'bat (INDEX) (FILENAME)'` to display the corresponding files' content.
 This is a very raw method of accessing the smapi values.
-When available, better use one of the smapi_* variables instead.
+When available, better use one of the `smapi_*` variables instead.

 * `smapi_bat_bar (INDEX),(height),(width)`
-  > when using smapi, display the remaining capacity of the battery with index INDEX as a bar.
+  > when using `smapi`, display the remaining capacity of the battery with index `INDEX` as a bar.

 * `smapi_bat_perc (INDEX)`
-  > when using smapi, display the remaining capacity in percent of the battery with index INDEX.
-This is a separate variable because it supports the 'use_spacer' configuration option.
+  > when using `smapi`, display the remaining capacity in percent of the battery with index `INDEX`.
+This is a separate variable because it supports the `'use_spacer'` configuration option.

 * `smapi_bat_power INDEX`
-  > when using smapi, display the current power of the battery with index INDEX in watt.
+  > when using `smapi`, display the current power of the battery with index `INDEX` in watt.
 This is a separate variable because the original read out value is being converted from mW.
 The sign of the output reflects charging (positive) or discharging (negative) state.

 * `smapi_bat_temp INDEX`
-  > when using smapi, display the current temperature of the battery with index INDEX in degree Celsius.
+  > when using `smapi`, display the current temperature of the battery with index `INDEX` in degree Celsius.
 This is a separate variable because the original read out value is being converted from milli degree Celsius.

 * `sony_fanspeed`
   > Displays the Sony VAIO fanspeed information if sony-laptop kernel support is enabled.
 Linux only.